openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 Notes:

-1. To enable a complete invertion of all parameter values (i.e. for Velux windows), use the property `inverted` or add a trailing star to the eight-byte serial number.
+1. To enable a complete inversion of all parameter values (i.e. for Velux windows), use the property `inverted` or add a trailing star to the eight-byte serial number.
 For an example, see below at item `Velux DG Window Bathroom`.

 2. Somfy devices do not provide a valid serial number to the Velux KLF200 gateway.
 The bridge reports a registration of the serial number 00:00:00:00:00:00:00:00.
 Therefore the binding implements a fallback to allow an item specification with a actuator `name` instead of actuator serial number whenever such an invalid serial number occurs.
 For an example, see below at item `Velux OG Somfy Shutter`.